 5. Immune booster enoki mushrooms

 Enoki mushroom is a rich source of polysaccharides that enhance the structure and function of the thymus and spleen.
 Which is important for T lymphocyte activation and maturation (10).
-Moreover, oligosaccharides of the enoki mushroom act as a potential immunomodulatory agent and natural antioxidant which shows radical scavenging activities and useful in oxidation and immune applications (11).
+Moreover, oligosaccharides of the enoki mushroom act as a potential immunomodulatory agent and natural antioxidant which shows radical scavenging activities and is useful in oxidation and immune applications (11).

 6. Eating enoki mushrooms helps in the prevention of constipation